Is Albania tap water drinkable?

 Moreover, driving in Albania in the cities or on the highway can be chaotic.
 Some of the drivers will be impatient.
 And pedestrians and livestock walk on the road frequently.
 So, make sure that you are alert and patient, while driving.

 And finally, it is best to avoid driving at night, because the street lighting is poor in some areas.
 Due to the lack of light, you might not see any potholes in the road or unlit vehicles.
 If you do drive at night, be sure to use your lights, because the police are very vigilantly stopping unlit cars.

-Is Albania safe for solo female travellers?
-Albania is a safe country for solo female travellers.
+Is Albania safe for solo female travelers?
+Albania is a safe country for solo female travelers.
 Many Albanian people will go out of their way to help you, without expecting anything in return.
 You might be asked why you are travelling alone, but it is nothing more than curiosity.

 I am an Albania Tour Guide, who organizes 1-day, 2-day or multiple day private tours in Albania.
 I arrange your transportation and I am your English speaking guide.
 So that, you get to experience the most beautiful places in Albania!